deatrich/linux-home-server/database-server.md

 ERROR 1130 (HY000): Host 'desktop.home' is not allowed to connect to this MariaDB server
 ```

-So let's create an empty database and two users with LAN access to it.
+So back on the database server let's create an empty database and two users
-One user is 'rw' (read-write) with all privileges on its database; the
+with LAN access to it.
+One user is 'rw' (read-write) with all privileges
-other user is 'ro' (read-only) with only select privileges on its database.
+on its own database; the other user is 'ro' (read-only) with only select
+privileges on its database.
 In this example the LAN network is identified by all hosts in 192.168.1.

 The default [MariaDB storage engine][storage-engines] is InnoDB; for this